Miltonr87/devils-game/README.md

 Improvements to the project taught by Weibenfalk in https://www.youtube.com/watch?v=jEjj2jvHpv4&t=2495s

-Added new UI, React Sound, Material UI, Styled Components, new rules for the game and animations.
+Added new UI (mobile priority with joypad), new rules and animations.
+I used React Sound, Material UI and Styled Components for the improvements.